designerbrett/trestles-hugo/site/content/post/fashion-takes-its-toll.md

 ---
 title: Fashion Takes its Toll
 date: 2013-07-22T17:06:00.000Z
-tags: >-
-  List [ "High Heels" "chiropractor san clemente" "San Clemente Chiropractic" "Yelp" ]
+tags: ["High Heels" "chiropractor san clemente" "San Clemente Chiropractic" "Yelp"]
 description: >-
   I have seen this radiograph of a woman in a heel many times and every time it blows my mind at the amount of stress and strain that women put on their feet